Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 The Telegraf agent used for ISLE has a default configuration which runs the following plugins to monitor various services whether it is on a Production or Staging system.

 There are three `.conf` files found within `./config/tick/telegraf`
-  * `telegraf.conf` - Use this as a genric configuration for any system you'd like to monitor.
+  * `telegraf.conf` - Use this as a generic configuration for any system you'd like to monitor.
 Use this template file as a method to monitor ISLE environments that are not Staging or Production
   * `telegraf.staging.conf` - Edit this file to run a full TICK stack on your ISLE Staging server which can monitor both your Staging and Production systems.
   * `telegraf.production.conf` - Edit this file to point to your full TICK stack running on your ISLE Staging server.